bogdana-elena/pokemon-crawler/README.md

 ### Future improvements:
 * The crawl functionality could be moved to a command, then that command could be called by a task from a queue --> In this case the UI won't have to wait for the crawl to finish
+* Add a method/button to stop the crawl
 * Create a PokemonManager - a helper that links the pokemon to the stats, abilities and generations
 * Save the last visited url/pokemon ID so if we restart the task it continues
 * Persist more stats and abilities